Leila McKinnon: Career

+McKinnon was appointed news presenter for Today in 2005 and later presented the National Nine Morning News bulletin.
+From 2009 she co-hosted Weekend Today alongside Cameron Williams, hosting the program until 2014.

-In 2012, McKinnon co-hosted Nine's award-winning coverage of the London Olympic Games and conducted the first live interview with Princes William and Harry.
+In 2012 she co-hosted Nine's coverage of the London Olympic Games, during which she conducted the first live interview with Princes William and Harry.

+Her 2008 A Current Affair interview with Corey Worthington, following a widely publicised house party, attracted significant public attention online.
+It's been widely speculated to have inspired the 2012 movie Project X, although this was never confirmed or denied by any of the writers or producers.

 In 2011 and 2012, she wrote a weekly rugby league column for NRL.com.
 McKinnon is the editor of Australia's Favorite Recipes (2012), a cookbook which raises money for the charity Legacy and features the family recipes of ordinary Australians.

-In 2014, McKinnon resigned from Weekend Today to spend time with her family and focus on other projects on the Nine Network, she was replaced by Deborah Knight.

 In May 2017, McKinnon and Nine News journalist Neil Breen teamed up to host The Way It Was, a podcast which dissected the weekly news cycle.

 In 2022, McKinnon was announced as one of the new hosts for the sixth season of Australian Ninja Warrior alongside Jim Courier and sideline presenters Will & Woody.

-The show was cancelled by Nine Network at the end of 2022 and did not return for a seventh season in 2023.
+McKinnon hosted Nine's coverage of the 2024 Paris Olympics and went on to host the network's Milano Cortina Winter Olympics coverage the following year.

+In 2026, McKinnon launched History's Fly on the Wall, an online history publication examining historical events through the perspectives of peripheral witnesses.